Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 Appendix

-This Appendix provides links to instructions for creating EC2 instances with the names used in this guide, and then installing and configuring NGINX Open Source and NGINX Plus on them:
+Use links in this appendix to create EC2 instances with names used in the above instructions.
+Then, use steps below to install and configure NGINX Open Source and NGINX Plus on those instances.

-Creating EC2 Instances and Installing the NGINX Software
+Create EC2 Instances and Install the NGINX Software

-The deployment in this guide uses six EC2 instances: two instances running NGINX Plus that load balance traffic to four instances running NGINX Open Source as a web server.
-The four NGINX Open Source instances are deployed in two pairs, each pair running a different app.
+The deployed solution in these instructions uses six EC2 instances.
+Two instances run NGINX Plus.
+These load balance traffic to the other four instances, which run NGINX Open Source as a web server.
+The four NGINX Open Source instances deploy in two pairs; each pair runs a different app.

-Step‑by‑step instructions for creating EC2 instances and installing NGINX Open Source and NGINX Plus are provided in our deployment guide, Creating Amazon EC2 Instances for NGINX Open Source and NGINX Plus.
+Step‑by‑step instructions for creating EC2 instances and installing NGINX Open Source and NGINX Plus are available.
+Refer to our deployment guide, Creating Amazon EC2 Instances for NGINX Open Source and NGINX Plus.

-Note: When installing NGINX Open Source or NGINX Plus, you connect to each instance over SSH.
-To save time, leave the SSH connection to each instance open after installing the software, for reuse when you configure it with the instructions in the sections below.
+When installing NGINX Open Source or NGINX Plus, you connect to each instance over SSH.
+To save time, leave the SSH connection to each instance open after installing the software.
+This way, you can reuse the connection when configuring the instance.

 • Four NGINX Open Source instances: